 - the celestial place was in its turn opposed to the terrestrial place.

 (Galileo put an end to that.
-Galieo’s new theories made people realise the universe was way bigger than they’d thought.
-They also separated ‘time’ from ‘the sacred’, but that still hasn’t happened entirely with the concept of ‘space’.)
+Galileo’s new theories made people realise the universe was way bigger than they’d thought.
+They also separated ‘time’ from ‘the sacred’, but that separation still hasn’t happened entirely with the concept of ‘space’.)

 - The mirror is a kind of utopia.
 (It is a placeless place.)
 The mirror is also a kind of heterotopia as well as a utopia.
 The mirror does exist in the reality of your bathroom.
-But while the person you see in the mirror is real, but the image in the mirror is unreal.
+But while the person you see in the mirror is real, the image in the mirror is unreal.
 The mirror is the ultimate link between the real and the unreal.
 That’s why mirrors are so fictionally interesting.

 - A heterotopia, similar to a utopia, is a kind of ‘unreal’ space.

 - Time works differently in a heterotopia.

 - Heterotopias have a system of opening and closing that both isolates them and makes them penetrable.
 In general, the heterotopic site is not freely accessible like a public place.
 Either the entry is compulsory, as in the case of entering a barracks or a prison, or else the individual has to submit to rites and purifications.